 One of the favored builders convinced the owners that steel would be a better hull material (mainly because that particular builder favored working in steel).
 That builder turned out to be the chosen one, so the change to steel was made.
-This naturally required major re-work of the design, the cost of which we anticipated would be recovered by a more favorable build cost.
+This naturally required major re-work of the design, the cost of which the owners hoped would be recovered by a more favorable build cost.

-Subsequent to all of that, in order to satisfy a newly evoved business model the decision was made that the MERMAID would have to qualify for carrying up to 48 passengers on day sails out of Baltimore...!
+Subsequent to the conversion to steel structure after the design work was very nearly completed, in order to satisfy a newly evolved business model the decision was made that the MERMAID would have to qualify for carrying up to 48 passengers on day sails out of Baltimore...!

 Over time, the 'Mission Statement' had migrated from that of being an aluminum schooner for carrying six charter guests or a cargo of up to 5 tons in the hold below, to being a steel brigantine for carrying 48 passengers with their weight of 4.5 tons imposed one meter above the deck...!

 All of this required no small amount of design gymnastics and extra work around here...
-In order to comply with the strict USCG 48 pax stability requirements for sailing vessels it was necessary to widen the hull, and of course we had to do so right away so that production could commence.
+In order to comply with the strict USCG 48 pax stability requirements for sailing vessels it was necessary to widen the hull, and of course we had to do so at the last minute so that production could commence.
 When all was said and done, we had effectively designed three different boats...!

 At this point, most yacht designers would have simply gone mad...
 But we rolled with it as usual, and the result is one extraordinary sailing yacht.